WebAssembly/spec/spectec/test-prose/TEST.md

 Step_read/table.copy-oob-* x_1 x_2
 1. Let z be the current state.
 2. Assert: Due to validation, a value of value type num is on the top of the stack.
-3. Pop the value (at'.CONST n) from the stack.
+3. Pop the value (at.CONST n) from the stack.
 4. Assert: Due to validation, a value of value type num is on the top of the stack.
 5. Pop the value (at_2.CONST i_2) from the stack.
 6. Assert: Due to validation, a value of value type num is on the top of the stack.